 16:36 “High performer behaviors” in one role work against us in other roles

-18:11 It's critical to explicitly outline both technical skills & behavioral skills that are required/expected for each role
+18:11 It’s critical to explicitly outline both technical skills and behavioral skills that are required/expected for each role

 - Stating only technical performance requirements is how a leader will unintentionally contribute to sub-par team performance